 Consistently high levels of sugar in the blood can trick your body into believing it has enough energy, thus slowing the metabolism.

-A sluggish metabolism will burn calories, or energy, more slowly.
+A sluggish metabolism will burn calories (energy) more slowly.

-Metabolism tends to slow down with age, because our body loses muscle as we get older.
+Metabolism tends to slow down with age, partly because our body loses muscle as we grow older.

 Lean muscle burns more calories at rest than does fat, so less muscle means fewer calories burned.